CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/item-details/overview.md

 The Country of Origin refers to the country where a product is manufactured, produced, or grown.
 This information is critical for Country of Origin Labeling (COOL), traceability, and determining specific ingredients in a customer’s rec

-Click [here](/docs/processforce/user-guide/item-details/country-of-origin) to find out more.
+Click [this link](/docs/processforce/user-guide/item-details/country-of-origin) to find out more.

 ![Origins](./media/overview/item-details-origins.webp)